-Land Surveying is a technique, profession and a science of accurately determining the terrestrial or three-dimensional positions of points, distances, and angles between them.
-This is a common practice used by Surveyors.
-These points are usually on the surface of the Earth and they are often used to establish land map boundaries for ownership.
-The plat map shows building corners, surface location of site improvements and subsurface location of site infrastructure acquired by field observations and data maps provided to the Surveyor.
-Andrew Spiewak Land Surveyor provides such plat maps for homeowners, developers, attorneys, architects and Engineers as needed.
+Land Surveying is a profession, technique, and science of accurately determining the terrestrial or three-dimensional positions of points, distances, and angles between them.
+These points are usually on the Earth's surface and are often used to establish land map boundaries of ownership.
+The plat map shows buildings, the surface location of site improvements, and the subsurface location of site infrastructure, acquired by field observations and data maps provided to the Surveyor.
+Andrew Spiewak Land Surveyor provides such plat maps for homeowners, developers, attorneys, architects, and engineers as needed.

 Who is a Land Surveyor?